Two vast armies stand

-A common element to those that walk the path of a Warlord is a purpose.
-One which gives them a larger-than-life presence and allows them to be a guiding hand to all those around them.
-Some Warlords may not seek any particular cause, and merely seek victory - either as a tribute to a god they worship or simply to meet a personal achievement.
-More often, though, a Warlord is driven by a higher purpose - a loyalty to their country or their men, a drive to protect the innocent or to crush the weak.
+Purpose is a common element to those that walk the path of a Warlord.
+Purpose empowers Warlords to be a larger-than-life, and allows them to be a guiding hand to their comrades.
+Some Warlords may not seek any particular cause, and merely pursue victory - either as a tribute to a god they worship or simply to attain personal glory.
+More often, though, a Warlord is driven by a higher purpose - a loyalty to their country or their men, a drive to protect the innocent or crush the weak.

 |1st||+2||--||--||Warlord Specialization, Battlefield Presence|